lignumsystem/EvaluateTree/README.md

 Evaluatetree collects a number of short programs that either analyze of modify a Lignum tree.
 This collection has developed as a way to access/modify trees for various purposes.
 This is in a way a front end for the functors in lignum-core/stl-lignum/TreeFunctors.h (only a small part of them are used).

 The tree is read from a xml file, default is conifer.
 If input tree is a deciduous one, Triangle is the leaf shape.
-Analyzing deciduous trees with other leaf shapes is not possible at the moment.
 Only a limited number analyses/actions are possible for deciduous trees.
+Moving a tree (-moveTree) works now also with confers using either Triagle or Eliipse leaf shape.

               Usage: ./evaluate  tree.xml [-deciduous] [-mantleArea value [-foliage] [-crown] [-sum] ] [-foliageAreaMass [-byOrder] [-noTitle]]
        [-heights] [-noCompartments] [-fractalDimension no_points [-fractalDm minbox] [-fractalD0 value] ]